Adejumok/Google-PlayStore-Apps-and-Reviews/README.md

 ## Introduction

 In this project, we analyze data using Python to gain insights and answer questions.
-We use Jupyter Notebook to write our code and present our findings.
+We determine how people feel about the Google Play Store product, brand, or service, and can be done using a technique called sentiment analysis.We use Jupyter Notebook to write our code and present our findings.

 ## Data

-The data used in this project is a CSV file containing Netflix data.
+The data used in this project is a CSV file containing data from Google Play Store applications and reviews.
 We import the data into our notebook and clean it as needed.

 ## Analysis